translate/amagama/docs/contributing.rst

 your changes.

-Preperations
+Preparations
 ------------

-You will need a local working copy of amaGama, the best way to achieve that is to follow the installation guidelines.
+You will need a local working copy of amaGama, the best way to achieve that is to follow the :ref:`installation guidelines <installation>`.

 Coding style